VikOlliver/RepRapMicron/README.md

 ## Overview

 The RepRapMicron Project, or μRepRap, is an extension of the Open Source RepRap 3D printer project that aims to bring micron-scale fabrication into very widespread adoption.
 The main project page is [here](https://reprap.org/wiki/RepRapMicron) and currently the assembly instructions are on the Github wiki.
-It uses hardware and software familiar to 3D printer developers (GCODE, GRBL, NEMA17 steppers etc.), and materials that are easily and inexpensively available.
+It uses hardware and software familiar to 3D printer and CNC developers (GCODE, GRBL, NEMA17 steppers etc.), and materials that are easily and inexpensively available.

 As of PIKA V0.02 pixels can be placed or engraved with repeatable micron precision in 2D without difficulty.
 Range of motion is approximatrly 8mm on X, Y, and Z axes.
 A resin deposition system for <4μm droplets is functional if not complete.
 Current resin material is "Top Coat" Nail Art UV Gel.